Explore UAB

 About the Program

-You're a practicing occupational therapist, but you want to build on your knowledge so you can offer more services to adults with vision impairments.
-At UAB, we can teach you clinical applications and help prepare you to put your new skills to work.
+As a practicing occupational therapist, you want to expand your expertise and offer more services to adults with vision impairments.
+In UAB's Low Vision Rehabilitation Graduate Certificate program, you'll learn clinical applications and emerge well-prepared to put your new skills into practice.

 Delivery Method